Originally Web posted Wednesday, 27 May 2009.

 .

-External links last verified Wednesday, 27 May 2009.
+External links last verified Monday, 14 June 2021.

 Telechron/G.E. electric clocks tend to run for decades with no complaints, yet sometimes they get noisy and/or stop working.
 The intent of this page is to provide a(nother) source of informative tips on revitalizing these (usually) nice vintage clocks.

 These clocks are plenty old enough to have had their lubrication become gummy, dried out, or otherwise no longer viable for its original purpose.
-It’s pretty likely that the whole gear assembly will need cleaning and lubrication… this is (or should be) straightforward, so will not be covered on this page, beyond mentioning that i like to use a strong solvent (i’m presently using Fedron®) to remove the old lubricant, followed (once dry) by a good Teflon®-based light oil (i am presently using Tri-Flo®).
+It’s pretty likely that the whole exposed gear assembly will need cleaning and lubrication.
+This is (or should be) straightforward, so will not be covered on this page, beyond mentioning that i like to use a strong solvent (i’m presently using Fedron®) to remove the old lubricant, followed (once dry) by a good Teflon®-based light oil (i am presently using Tri-Flo®).

 The tough, and often essential, challenge is lubricating the gears and whatnot inside the sealed motor rotor units on these clocks—the heart of the Telechron design.
 When these were current products, one could merely buy a new rotor assembly for some reasonable price (50¢? $1?, $2?).
 Not likely in modern times!
 The only opening is the very slight clearance between the output gear shaft and its bearing.
 Seem impossible?
 Read on!